 Cranes & Elevating Work Platforms Expert Witness

-Gilmore Engineers can provide an expert in cranes, elevating work platforms and lifting equipment.
+Gilmore Engineers can provide mechanical engineering experts in cranes, elevating work platforms and lifting equipment.
 Our engineer will analyse the evidence and locate the root cause of failures in these areas.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers have provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.

 Gilmore Engineers will examine the available evidence and give you an initial engineering assessment in the form of a verbal opinion.
 If necessary, this opinion can be provided in the form of a comprehensive report for the Court.
 Our experts will then follow through by presenting their evidence to the Court in person on your behalf if required.

 - Crane dropping load

 - Mobile crane crashes